SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

 This query consists of 1 phrase.
 The elements of the phrase are: *productivity/access etc. + small-scale food producers*

  For the *small-scale food prodcer terms*, `small scale`+ `farm*` will cover types of farming in two words e.g. forest farming.
 Types of farming system were expanded using MeSH (NIH) and Emtree (Embase database, Elsevier) subject vocabularies.
 Specific types of crops and livestock were further expanded using FAO statistical year book (<a id="FAO2013">[FAO, 2013](#f2)</a>).
 For crops, those listed as major crops or "important food crops" are included, while oil crops were excluded (not being food).
+Adding different farming types/crops/livestock adds complexity but improves the results.
 Some specific types are covered by generic terms: e.g. "Root crops" are covered by `crops`, and terms such as `farm*` will cover types of farming in two words e.g. forest farms, family farms, fish farming.

  In the *productivity/access etc. terms*:
  - `intensification` implies increasing production, but results in some noise when used alone - it can be used in other contexts, and finds many results about the *effects* of agricultural intensification, thus it is combined with other terms which limit it better to works looking at the process itself.